DataByAileenQ/SQLAnalysisPortfolio/Projects/Telco Customer Churn/README.md

 # **Insights**

-**Tenure**: The highest churn rate is observed within the first 5 years, with 680 customers leaving during this period.
-Churn decreases as tenure increases, indicating that early-stage retention efforts should be prioritized.
+**Tenure**: The **highest churn rate** is observed within the first **5 years**, with **680 customers leaving during this period**.
+Churn decreases as tenure increases, indicating that **early stage retention efforts should be prioritized**.
 This could be because customers often use the initial months or years to test the product and assess its value.
 Improving personalized engagement, early support, and price-to-value match could help reduce churn in these critical stages.

+**Payment method**: Customers using **electronic checks exhibit a higher churn rate**, suggesting that **flexibility and control over payments** may lead to a higher likelihood of churn.
+In contrast, customers who use **automatic payment method**s, such as bank transfers and credit cards, have **significantly lower churn** rates, indicating that these customers may exhibit **greater commitment and financial stability**. **Mailed check users** also show a relatively **low churn** rate, possibly reflecting a more **traditional and loyal customer segment**.